 Running a business comes with a whole set of tasks and potential difficulties even for the most successful companies.
 One of the many necessities that small and medium-sized businesses (SMBs) encounter is payment processing of cashless payments like a credit card.
-Thanks to checks, credit cards, and debit accounts, gone are the days when cash was king.
+Thanks to credit cards and debit accounts, gone are the days when cash was king.
+This is the era of digitization and seamless payment processing, both offline and online.
+Underpinning this shift are robust payment systems, which provide the infrastructure for businesses to accept and manage a variety of payment methods efficiently.

 But the digital evolution of payment processing doesn’t have to be difficult for a brick-and-mortar retailer or small business owner.
 On the contrary, it can make life simpler for customers, merchants, and third-party participants to accept payments, including online payments.